 Having made these few remarks, I will proceed now to notice our text, which I will condense into three parts.
 First, the people who go from strength to strength.
-Secondly, the manner of their progression, "they go from strength to strength."
-Thirdly, their happy end, "everyone in Zion appears before God."
+Secondly, the manner of their progression-"they go from strength to strength."
+Thirdly, their happy end-"every one in

+Zion appeareth before God."